Steve Morrison (American football): Eastern Michigan (2010–2011)

-Syracuse (2012–2013)
+Syracuse (2012)

 In January 2012, Steve Morrison joined the Syracuse Orangemen football team staff as the linebackers coach, reuniting with his former Western Michigan defensive coordinator, Scott Schafer, the defensive coordinator for the Syracuse Orangemen.
 He also joined former Michigan teammate Tyrone Wheatley on the coaching staff.
 In January 2013, Morrison left the team for "personal reasons".

-Bowling Green (2019–)
+Bowling Green (2019–2024)

 Morrison was hired by former Michigan teammate Scot Loeffler to be his associate head coach and linebackers coach for the Bowling Green Falcons football.
+In March 2025, Morrison departed from the team after six seasons with the staff.

 Family

 In college, Morrison's family hosted various teammates such as Todd Collins at Christmas time.
 This is part of a Michigan football tradition that when the team is playing late season Bowl games, the players from outside the Midwest spend Christmas Eve and Christmas Day morning with local families.
 Morrison is married to former University of Michigan softball captain Mary Campana.
 The couple had their third child on May 23, 2007.
-They now have three sons: Alexander (8-29-01), Marco (11-18-04) and Roman (5-23-07).
+They now have three sons: Alexander (8–29–01), Marco (11–18–04) and Roman (5–23–07).